The IMF: The World’s Controversial Financial Firefighter

 • The IMF was created in the wake of World War II to manage the global regime of exchange rates and international payments.

-• Since the collapse of fixed exchange rates in 1973, the fund has taken a more active role, intervening in debt crises in developing countries and in Greece and responding to the pandemic-induced economic crisis.
+• Since the collapse of fixed exchange rates in 1973, the fund has taken a more active role, especially in developing countries.

 • Some critics say the conditions the IMF attaches to its loans are too harsh and have harmed developing countries.

 Since its inception in July 1944, the International Monetary Fund (IMF) has undergone considerable change as chief steward of the world’s monetary system.
-Officially charged with managing the global regime of exchange rates and international payments that allows nations to do business with one another, the fund recast itself in a broader, more active role following the 1973 collapse of fixed exchange rates, intervening in developing countries from Asia to Latin America.
-In 2010, it gained renewed relevance as the European sovereign debt crisis unfolded, and, a decade later, it responded to the economic collapse triggered by the coronavirus pandemic.
+Officially charged with managing the global regime of exchange rates and international payments that allows nations to do business with one another, the fund recast itself in a broader, more active role following the 1973 collapse of fixed exchange rates, seeking to mitigate debt crises in developing countries from Asia to Latin America.
+It gained renewed relevance as the European sovereign debt crisis unfolded in 2010, and as the COVID-19 pandemic and the Russian invasion of Ukraine triggered global economic instability a decade later.

 More From Our Experts

 The fund has received both criticism and credit for its efforts to promote financial stability.
-Some economists claim that it is in the midst of a major transformation, citing its vast expansion of lending capacity, governance reform, and the move away from free market fundamentalism.
-However, others suggest that the IMF must go further in implementing changes that will improve the plight of the world’s poor and guarantee the fund’s relevance in a changing global economy.
+Some economists say the fund has made major changes, including by expanding lending capacity, enacting governance reform, and moving away from free market fundamentalism.
+However, others suggest that the IMF must go further in implementing changes that will improve the plight of the world’s poor and guarantee the fund’s relevance, especially as climate change takes a mounting toll on the developing world.

 A Postwar Financial Order